Paul Wellstone: Early career and activism

-In August 1969, Wellstone accepted a tenure-track position at Carleton College in Northfield, Minnesota, where he taught political science until his election to the Senate in 1990.
-During the 1970s and 1980s, he also began community organizing, working with the working poor and other politically disenfranchised communities.
+In August 1969, Wellstone accepted a tenure-track position at Carleton College in Northfield, Minnesota.
+He taught political science until his election to the United States Senate in 1990.

+During the 1970s and 1980s, Wellstone began community organizing with the working poor and other politically disenfranchised communities.
 He founded the Organization for a Better Rice County, a group consisting mainly of single parents on welfare.
-The organization advocated for public housing, affordable health care, improved public education, free school lunches, and a publicly funded day care center.
-In 1978, he published his first book, How the Rural Poor Got Power: Narrative of a Grassroots Organizer, chronicling his work with the organization.
+The organization advocated for public housing, affordable health care, improved public education, free school lunches, and a publicly funded daycare center.
+In 1978, Wellstone published his first book, How the Rural Poor Got Power: Narrative of a Grassroots Organizer, chronicling his work with the organization.

 Wellstone was arrested twice during this period for civil disobedience.
 The Federal Bureau of Investigation began a case file on him after his May 1970 arrest for protesting the Vietnam War at the Federal Office Building in Minneapolis.
 In 1984 Wellstone was arrested again, for trespassing during a foreclosure protest at a bank.

+In the late 1970s, Wellstone was involved in the anti-power line movement against electric cooperatives in Minnesota.
+Then-governor Rudy Perpich asked University of Minnesota historian Hy Berman to get Wellstone to calm down, to which Wellstone reportedly replied, "Tell Rudy to go fuck himself".
+Perpich and Wellstone later became good friends.

 Wellstone extended his activism to the Minnesota labor movement.
 In the summer of 1985, he walked the picket line with striking P-9ers during a labor dispute at the Hormel Meat Packing plant in Austin, Minnesota.
 The Minnesota National Guard was called in during the strike to ensure that Hormel could hire permanent replacement workers.

-The trustees of Carleton College briefly fired Wellstone in the late 1970s for his activism and lack of academic publications.
-After his students held a sit-in, the trustees rehired him and gave him tenure.
+Carleton College's trustees briefly fired Wellstone in the mid-1970s for his activism and lack of academic publications.
+He received widespread support from students, and some held a sit-in.
+Wellstone formally challenged the trustees' failure to follow process of review.
+He gained an assessment by outside professors, who highly praised his teaching, organizing, and work.
+The trustees then rehired him and gave him tenure a year ahead of the standard schedule.
 Wellstone remains the youngest tenured faculty member in Carleton's history.